Nomad-Rob/atlas-web_back_end/README.md

 - Integration of type checking tools (like mypy) in development workflow.
 - Practical examples showcasing the use of annotations in Python projects.

+## Personal Data
+Personal data is any information that can be used to identify an individual, and it is crucial to handle it responsibly and securely in web applications.

+- Understanding the concept of personal data and its importance.
+- Implementing data protection measures in web applications.
+- Best practices for collecting, storing, and processing personal data.
+- Compliance with data protection regulations (like GDPR and CCPA).
+- Handling personal data in user authentication and authorization systems.

+## Basic Authentication
+Basic authentication is a simple and widely used method for securing web applications, involving the use of username and password credentials.

+- Understanding the concept and workflow of basic authentication.
+- Implementing basic authentication in web applications.
+- Best practices for securely storing and transmitting credentials.
+- Integration of basic authentication with RESTful APIs and GraphQL.
+- Handling user authentication and authorization in web applications.

+## Session Authentication
+Session authentication is a common method for managing user identity and access in web applications, using session tokens to maintain user state.

+- Understanding the concept and workflow of session authentication.
+- Implementing session-based authentication in web applications.
+- Best practices for securing and managing session tokens.
+- Integration of session authentication with RESTful APIs and GraphQL.
+- Handling user authentication and authorization in web applications.

+## User Authentication Services
+User authentication services provide a centralized and secure way to manage user identity and access in web applications.

+- Understanding the role and benefits of user authentication services.
+- Implementing user authentication services in web applications.
+- Best practices for secure user authentication and authorization.
+- Integration of user authentication services with RESTful APIs and GraphQL.
+- Real-world examples of user authentication services (like OAuth and OpenID Connect).

+## Unittests and Integration Tests
+Unit tests and integration tests are essential for ensuring the reliability and correctness of web applications.

+- Understanding the differences between unit tests and integration tests.
+- Writing unit tests for individual components and functions.
+- Implementing integration tests for end-to-end functionality.
+- Best practices for test-driven development and test automation.
+- Tools and frameworks for testing web applications (like pytest and Selenium).

+## i18n
+Internationalization (i18n) is the process of designing and developing web applications to support multiple languages and regions.

+- Understanding the importance and benefits of internationalization.
+- Implementing i18n in web applications using frameworks and libraries.
+- Best practices for designing and managing multilingual content.
+- Handling date, time, and currency formats for different locales.
+- Real-world examples of i18n in web applications.

+## Redis Basics
+Redis is an open-source, in-memory data store that is commonly used for caching, session management, and real-time analytics.

+- Understanding the features and use cases of Redis.
+- Setting up and configuring Redis for web applications.
+- Implementing caching and session management with Redis.
+- Real-time data processing and analytics with Redis.
+- Best practices for using Redis in web applications.

+## MySQL Advanced
+MySQL is a popular open-source relational database management system, and advanced knowledge of its features and capabilities is essential for building scalable and efficient web applications.

+- Advanced database design and modeling with MySQL.
+- Performance optimization and query tuning in MySQL.
+- Implementing transactions and locking in MySQL.
+- High availability and scalability with MySQL.
+- Real-world examples of advanced MySQL usage in web applications.

+## NoSQL Databases
+NoSQL databases are a popular alternative to traditional relational databases, offering flexibility, scalability, and performance for modern web applications.
+MongoDB is a popular open-source NoSQL database that provides a flexible and scalable document-based data model.

+- Understanding the features and use cases of NoSQL databases.
+- Implementing document, key-value, and wide-column databases.
+- Best practices for data modeling and querying in NoSQL databases.
+- High availability and scalability with NoSQL databases.
+- Real-world examples of NoSQL database usage in web applications.

+## NodeJS Basics
+Node.js is a popular open-source JavaScript runtime that is commonly used for building scalable and efficient web applications.

+- Understanding the features and use cases of Node.js.
+- Setting up and configuring Node.js for web applications.
+- Implementing server-side logic and APIs with Node.js.
+- Real-time data processing and event-driven programming with Node.js.
+- Best practices for using Node.js in web applications.

+## Unittests in JS
+Unit tests are essential for ensuring the reliability and correctness of JavaScript code in web applications.

+- Understanding the benefits and best practices of unit testing in JavaScript.
+- Writing unit tests for individual components and functions in JavaScript.
+- Implementing test-driven development and test automation in JavaScript.
+- Tools and frameworks for testing JavaScript code (like Jest and Mocha).
+- Real-world examples of unit testing in JavaScript web applications.

+## Queuing Systems in JS
+Queuing systems are essential for managing asynchronous tasks and background processing in web applications.
+Redis is a popular open-source in-memory data store that is commonly used as a message broker for queuing systems.

+- Understanding the features and use cases of queuing systems.
+- Setting up and configuring queuing systems with Redis.
+- Implementing task queues and background processing with queuing systems.
+- Best practices for managing asynchronous tasks and job scheduling.
+- Real-world examples of queuing systems in JavaScript web applications.